The Microsoft Dataverse integration allows you to perform operations on entities available in Microsoft Dataverse from your OutSystems applications.

 About environment instances

-If you have several Microsoft Dataverse environment instances in your Microsoft account, Integration Builder will ask you which environment you want to use when connecting to Microsoft Dataverse.
+If you have several Microsoft Dataverse environment instances in your Microsoft account, Integration Builder asks you which environment you want to use when connecting to Microsoft Dataverse.

 According to Microsoft, an environment instance in Microsoft Dataverse is "a space to store, manage, and share your organization's business data, apps, and flows".
 When you're creating a Microsoft Dataverse integration, Integration Builder registers an Azure application in the environment you choose.

 Authorizing a Microsoft Dataverse connection

 Microsoft Dataverse integrations generated with Integration Builder use a certificate to authenticate requests done at runtime, using the connection you configured.